marmelab/react-admin/docs/Architecture.md

 <a href="./img/components.webp"><img class="no-shadow" src="./img/components.webp" alt="Smart components" /></a>

 React-admin isn't a UI Kit like Material UI or Bootstrap.
 It's a framework that goes beyond presentation to provide building blocks for data-driven applications.
-It is built on top of material-ui, but you don't need to know material-ui to start using react-admin.
+It is built on top of Material UI, but you don't need to know Material UI to start using react-admin.

 For instance, to write a custom menu for your application, you will use the `<Menu>` component: